WorkingMouse/programming-challenge/README.md

 2. Complete the solution for one of the languages in the `translateEnglishToPigLatin` function.
    *You may add additional functions to assist with your solution if you wish.*

 3. Test your application by running it.
-See [Running](#running).
+See *Running* in the README.md for that language.

 4. Submit your solution.
 See [Submission](#submission).

-## Running

-See the README in the directory for each programming language.

 ## Submission